 I can’t die until the government finds a safe place to bury my liver.

 No, that’s not one of Roger Sterling’s killer one-liners.
-That’s Phil Harris, who lent his voice to O’Malley (née Abraham de Lacy Giuseppe Casey Thomas O’Malley), the smooth alley cat in The Aristocats, as well as The Jungle Book’s Balloo the Bear; as such, his voice is soldered onto the brainstems of at least two generations of Norwegian children.
+That’s Phil Harris, who lent his voice to O’Malley (née Abraham de Lacy Giuseppe Casey Thomas O’Malley), the smooth alley cat in The Aristocats, as well as _The Jungle Boo_k’s Balloo the Bear; as such, his voice is soldered onto the brainstems of at least two generations of children.